- Books, Literature, and Writing

 All common sense, right?
 Yet it is so easy to forget these simple rules when we are writing.

 Not only will you find the answers to everyday usage and style questions such as those above, but the authors give excellent advice for writing clearly and engagingly--and they follow their own advice so well that the book is fun to read.
-At least, it is a fun read for geeky writerly types like me.
-(Blush)
+Or maybe I’m just that geeky.

 Especially if you like to edit your work before hitting that submit button

-If you've ever thought you would like a little help with your writing, click on the orange button above and take a look at this book.
+If you've ever thought you would like a little help with your writing, click on the orange button below and take a look at this book.
 Just about every writer and author I've ever met had a copy on their desk.
+Doesn’t mean you need to buy it today.
+In fact, I’d recommend supporting your local independent book store if you decide to get a copy, but you can get a sample taste of the book using this link.

 What is your favorite writer's guide or style manual?